leighmacdonald/tf2bdd/README.md

 ## Commands

+Bot command list:

   `!add <steamid/profile> [attributes]` Add the user to the master ban list.
 Valid attributes are 0 or more of: `racist sus/suspicious cheater exploiter`.
 If none are defined, it will use cheater by default.
+  `!del <steamid/profile>` Remove the player from the master list `!check <steamid/profile>` Checks if the user exists in the database `!count` Shows the current count of players tracked